-For more than 20 years, Alexandra Oliver-Dávila has worked to create a community that supports young people, values their input, and believes in their ability to create positive social change.
+For over 20 years, Alexandra Oliver-Dávila has worked to create a community that supports and values young people and believes in their ability to create positive social change.
 Serving as Executive Director since 1999, Alex has transformed Sociedad Latina into a cutting-edge, data-driven youth development organization.
-Under her leadership, Sociedad Latina has quadrupled its budget, expanded board membership, increased the number of youth and families served, expanded programming, and developed our Pathways to Success model.
+Under her leadership, Sociedad Latina has quadrupled its budget, expanded board membership, increased the total number of youth and families served, broadened programming, and developed our Pathways to Success model.
 In 2003, Alex initiated a community needs assessment to identify specific issues facing members of the Mission Hill/Roxbury community.
 The assessment revealed an increase for youth programming that would provide skills in four key areas: Education, Workforce Development, Civic Engagement, and Arts & Culture.
 Informed by these areas of need, Alex led the planning and implementation of our youth development model--Pathways to Success.
 Alex has also led the organization through strategic planning processes from 2000-2016.
 Read full bio

-Lydia Emmons, Manager of College & Career Pathways
+Lydia Emmons, Director of College & Career Pathways

-Lydia Emmons earned her Bachelor’s in Urban and Community Studies from the University of Connecticut and holds certificates in Youth Trauma Response and Non-Profit Leadership.
+Lydia Emmons earned her undergraduate degree in Urban and Community Studies and Public Policy from the University of Connecticut and she holds certificates in Youth Trauma Response and Non-Profit Leadership.
 Lydia was a participant of the 2016 Massachusetts Education Policy Fellowship Program through the Rennie Center for Education Research & Policy.
-She joined Sociedad Latina in 2009 as a Highland Street Corps Ambassador of Mentoring in 2009 before being hired as the Workforce Development Coordinator.
-As Manager of College & Career Pathways, Lydia oversees the Mission Possible! and Workforce Development programs, evaluates program components, and liaises with Boston Public Schools and higher education partners.
+She joined Sociedad Latina in 2009 as a Highland Street Corps Ambassador of Mentoring and was then hired as a Workforce Development Coordinator.
+As Director of College & Career Pathways, Lydia oversees the Education and Workforce Development programs, evaluates program components, and liaises with Boston Public Schools and higher education partners.

 Victoria Garcia, Office Manager